 Direct Memory Access (DMA)

 Graphics clock: 7.16 MHz (halted when CPU in use)

 * I/O: Joystick and console switch IO handled byte 6532 RIOT and TIA

-* Ports: 2 joystick ports, 1 cartridge port, 1 expansion connector, power in, RF output
+* Ports: 2 joystick ports, 1 cartridge port, 1 expansion connector (early consoles only), power in, RF output

 * Sound: TIA video and sound chip, same as the 2600.
 Only the sound is used in 7800 games.
 Both video and sound are used in 2600 games.